-- Evolution to end-to-end analytics is unavoidable if your business is growing.
-Align your data earlier to save time and money on further steps toward implementing an end-to-end analytics system for your digital marketing.
+- Evolution to marketing analytics is unavoidable if your business is growing.
+Align your data earlier to save time and money on further steps toward implementing a marketing analytics system for your digital marketing.

-Get your step-by-step guide to end-to-end analytics here, and join the community of smart analysts where we make data matter!
+Get your step-by-step guide to marketing analytics here, and join the community of smart analysts where we make data matter!